stackitcloud/terraform-provider-stackit/MIGRATION.md

 For existing resources created with the old provider, you'll need to import them into your new configuration.
 Terraform provides a feature for importing existing resources and auto-generating new Terraform configuration files.
 To generate configuration code for the imported resources, refer to the official [Terraform documentation](https://developer.hashicorp.com/terraform/language/import/generating-configuration) for step-by-step guidance.

 Once the configuration is generated, compare the generated file with your existing configuration.
-Be aware that field names may have changed so you should adapt the configuration accordingly.
-However, not all attributes from the generated configuration are needed for managing the infrastructure, meaning this set of fields can be reduced to the relevant ones from your previous configuration.
+Be aware that field names may have changed so you should consider that when comparing.
+However, possibly not all attributes from the generated configuration will be needed for managing the infrastructure, as the generator seems to create configurations containing read-only (computed-only) attributes (that make the `terraform apply` fail).
 Check the Terraform plan for the imported resource to identify any differences.

 ### Example (SKE service)
 Import configuration: